-All data are reported electronically to the ENQUAD HOM Project Manager as approved results in LIMS.
-Also, a QA Package (see 2.8.6.4, below) is to be forwarded to the ENQUAD HOM Project Manager immediately subsequent to the completion of the analyses of all survey samples.
+All data are reported electronically to the ENQUAD Project Manager as approved results in LIMS.
+Also, a QA Package (see 2.8.6.4, below) is to be forwarded to the ENQUAD HOM Project Manager by the requested due date after the completion of the analyses of all survey samples.